-Once you know, you'll want to get your hands on this amazingly aromatic, luscious tropical fruit every time they're in season.
+Once you try one, you'll want to get your hands on this amazingly aromatic, luscious tropical fruit whenever you can.

 How to Tell if Passion Fruit is Ripe

-- If the skin is smooth, let it ripen at room temperature.
+- Storage.
+If the skin is smooth when you bring them home, let them ripen at room temperature.
 As with most fruits, they should not be refrigerated to ripen.
-(Once they're ripe, passion fruit can be stored in the refrigerator for up to a week or so.)
+Once they're ripe however, passion fruit can be stored in the refrigerator for up to a week or so.

-- Choose passion fruit that feels a bit heavy for its size.
+- Wrinkled or not, choose passion fruits that feel a bit heavy for their size.

-- Add it to a small pot and gently heat it to liquefy it a bit — this will make it much easier to strain.
+- Add it to a small pot and over low-medium heat, gently warm it to liquefy it a bit.
+Keep it over the heat for about 3 minutes.
+This will make it much easier to strain -- don't skip this step!

 The juice is now ready for all sorts of recipes.